mrkabaman/Pantheon/readme.md

 1. .Net Core 5 with C#
 2. Dependency Injection
 2. Swagger page for WebApi- https://localhost:5001/swagger
+3. There is no requirement for authentication; assume this api is opened to the world.
-3. EFCore - setup with an InMemory database.
+4. EFCore - setup with an InMemory database.
-4. Console loggings; In real life, my preferred choice will be Serilog log.
+5. Console loggings; In real life, my preferred choice will be Serilog log.
-5. Unit Tests - with NUnit and Moq.
+6. Unit Tests - with NUnit and Moq.
-6. KestrelServerOptions is configured to allow AllowSynchronousIO
+7. KestrelServerOptions is configured to allow AllowSynchronousIO
-7. Cors is enabled and configure in the Web Api - enabling the UI to call into the Web Api.
+8. Cors is enabled and configure in the Web Api - enabling the UI to call into the Web Api.

 In a real life application, some things will be done differently: